sagemathinc/cocalc/notes/july2013-push.md

            [x] (1:16) new release
 July 24: meet students; get that NSF thing done. a bit on cloud in morning.
 July 25:
-July 26:
+July 26: (more sage days stuff!)
 July 27:
 July 28:
 July 29:
 July 30:
 July 31:

+# TODAY - 12 hours work; go skate prob at 7pm.

+- [x] (0:45?) planning and general ops (just looking over everything).
+- [x] (0:30?)
+(0:19) snap: if the recovering file itself is corrupt (e.g., empty), then snap can't unpickle it and fails to startup.
+Need to wrap that `misc.from_json` in a try/catch.
+- [x] (0:30?)
+(0:30) upgrade codemirror, which has bugfixes, e.g., python indent; adds five new themes.
+Add link to theme previews in settings.
+- [x] (0:30?)
+(1:00) sage-cloud email
+- [x] (0:30?) sage days

+- [ ] (2:00?) write function in hub to move a project to storage:
+    - [x] make a snapshot on all running snap servers; 2 must succeed
+    - [ ] set location to null in db
+    - [ ] delete files and account (need a "delete account" script to make the create account script).
+    - [ ] add projects db entry

+- [ ] (0:45?) hub:  for each Project/LocalHub class in global hub, check every 15 minutes to
+      ensure that it is actively being modified.
+If not, collect it.
+This is critical, since we absolutely can't have a Project/LocalHub class sitting around in some hub when we move that project to storage.

+- [ ] (1:00?) hub: implement `snapshot_project` function.

+- [ ] (1:30?) write code in hub that periodically moves older projects to storage (probably have to modify db schema to make this efficient, e.g., only ever look at projects that are not in storage)

+- [ ] (1:30?) write code in hub that ensures local hubs are started up for projects that have been accessed in the last n days (again, a ttl'd new db schema field would do this).

+- [ ] (1:00?) fix issues so that UI properly shows project restore status

+- [ ] (1:00?) fully address potential race condition when restoring projects (don't want multiple hubs to restore simultaneously)

+- [ ] (3:00?) community tab: a system-wide chatroom that all connected users can use to chat (math enabled)

+- [ ] (1:00?) next release
+    - definitely `update_version`
+    - sudo apt-get install sysstat
+    - test new codemirror
+    - redo `recently_modified_projects` db schema table

 # Top priority

-- [ ] (0:45?) snap: order of snapshots needed (as returned from db) should be randomized

---> - [ ] (0:45?) snap: if the recovering file itself is corrupt (e.g., empty), then snap can't unpickle it and fails to startup.
-Need to wrap that `misc.from_json` in a try/catch.

-- [ ] (1:00?) snap: is not querying the database enough.  e.g., if stopped by lock, just stops querying db.
-BAD!

-- [ ] (2:00?) snap: when database gets slow even once, snap servers just *STOP* querying, and that's that.
-They make no more snapshots.

-- [ ] (2:00?) project restart and hub diffsync sessions: this leads to a very BAD situation that will piss off any sane user:
+- [ ] (2:00?) project restart and hub diffsync sessions: this leads to a very BAD situation that will piss off user:
        - open a worksheet or file to edit
        - restart local hub, but do NOT restart global hub
        - re-open the same file